 Maltin & Bann list Anna Mae Bilson in this role, but this is clearly an error.

-(5.)
-The man who comes to assist Kelly when she faints.
+- (5.)
+The man who comes to assist Thompson when she faints.
 We don't get a chance to see his face.

 faint at the sight of the 'mad dog,' one of whom might be Patsy O'Byrne, who Richard Bann has added to

 his cast listing.
-Another woman is seen as Charley Young's wife as he walks up to his door.
+Another woman is seen as Charley Lloyd's wife as he walks up to his door.
 In total, there are

 perhaps fifteen adults in the surviving footage.